Kfeban/Coding-Challenge/README.md

+# CODING CHALLENGE #

+# -PART 1

-# How To Find a Single Salary Given a Non-empty Array of Intergers(Salaries) using "C" Programming language
+# A. How To Find a Single Salary Given a Non-empty Array of Intergers(Salaries) using "C" Programming language

 ## i.Introduction
 This code wiil solve the problem of finding a single element(salary) in a non-empty array of integers(salaries) where every element appears twice except for one.
 The goal is to find that single element(salary).<p>